balmli/homey-smartpresence/README.md

 #### Triggers

 - A household member arrived / left
+- A kid (part of the household) arrived / left
 - A specific user arrived / left
 - A guest arrived / left
 - Someone arrived / left
 - The first household member arrived
+- The first kid arrived
 - The first guest arrived
 - The first person arrived
 - The last household member left
+- The last kid left
 - The last guest left
 - The last person left

 #### Conditions

 - Household members home / No household members home
+- Kids at home / Kids not at home
 - Having guests / Not having guests
 - Someone is home / Nobody is home
 - A specific user is home / away